 - Less expensive than ready-made solar generators.
 We will explore this in more detail later, but the labour that goes into manufacturing and assembly can make pre-made solar generators more expensive.
 That is, if you consider your own time to be free.

 - You can repair them easily.
 Solar generators are generally easy to maintain.
 It’s vital to keep components — especially the solar panels — clean, which will be most of your maintenance.

-- Safer than gas generators.
-Gas generators produce potentially deadly carbon monoxide, and the fuel required to run them harms our climate.
+- Safer than fossil fuel generators.
+Fossil fuel generators produce potentially deadly carbon monoxide, and the fuel required to run them harms our climate.